-has taught history since 2014 at Lakeside School, a co-ed 5-12 day school in Seattle, WA.
-In addition to teaching U.S. history, world history and an interdisciplinary elective on elections, she has served as the student government coordinator, coached the crew team and served on the admissions committee.
+is a student at Columbia Business School in the Klingenstein MA/MBA dual degree program and will return to Teachers College in the Spring.
+Prior to attending Columbia, Meg taught history at Lakeside School, a co-ed 5-12 day school in Seattle, WA.
+In addition to teaching U.S. history, world history and an interdisciplinary elective on elections, she served as the student government coordinator, coached the crew team and served on the admissions committee.
 Before Lakeside, Meg was a Woods Teaching Fellow at the Lawrenceville School where she earned a master's degree in education through the Penn Independent School Teaching Residency.
-Additionally, she enjoys the outdoors and has led several wilderness trips for NOLS.
-Meg will be completing the MBA portion of the MA/MBA dual-degree program during 2019.
+Additionally, she enjoys the outdoors and has led several wilderness trips for NOLS, National Outdoor Leadership School.
+Sodaksh Khullar

 helped to start and manage Marshmallows Kindergarten Schools around the New Delhi Capital Region in India.
 He has also worked for ConsenSys in Delhi as a part of their educational initiatives program, and wrote a research paper on the public-private initiatives in the education sector for the Indian government think tank, Niti Aayog.
 He graduated in 2017 from Indiana University's Kelley School of Business, majoring in public policy, finance and business economics.
 He was born and brought up in New Delhi and is fond of soccer, fitness and nutrition, and technology.